Company user roles and permissions overviewEdit on GitHub

 - Approve up to grand total—with this permission enabled, a user can approve the the cart.
-See Approval Feature Overview for more details.
+For more details, see Approval Feature Overview.

 - View Business Unit orders—with this permission enabled, a user can see not only their own orders, but also the orders of their business unit.